alex-berman/BKOS-py/README.md

 pytest .
 ```
 # Demos
+The repo contains two example domains (use cases): `music_personality` (involving prediction of personality from music preferences) `hello_world` (minimal loan application scenario with pre-determined prediction and explanation).

-For a web-based demo, see the game [MindTone](https://dev.clasp.gu.se/mindtone/), revolving around estimating persons' personality based on their music preferences.
+For a web-based demo of the music & personality domain, see the game [MindTone](https://dev.clasp.gu.se/mindtone/).
 A minimal version of MindTone can be tested in the command line by running

 ```commandline
 bkos interact bkos.music_personality.config